chhuang-one/sqxclib/doc/schema-builder-constant.md

 	// ...

 	// SQ_TYPE_MY_STRUCT is the user-defined SqType of MyStructure.
-	// JSON object will be stored in SQL VARCHAR column if SQL type is not specified.
+	// JSON object will be stored in VARCHAR column if SQL type is not specified.
 	{SQ_TYPE_MY_STRUCT,    "myStruct",       offsetof(DemoTable, myStruct)},

-	// SQ_TYPE_INT_ARRAY is declared in SqType.h and parses JSON integer array from value of SQL column.
+	// SQ_TYPE_INT_ARRAY is declared in SqType.h and parses JSON integer array from value of database column.
-	// JSON integer array will be stored in SQL VARCHAR column if SQL type is not specified.
+	// JSON integer array will be stored in VARCHAR column if SQL type is not specified.
 	{SQ_TYPE_INT_ARRAY,    "intArray",       offsetof(DemoTable, intArray)},
 };
 ```